PerryPlooij/RailNL/README.md

 # RailNL
-This Readme.md gives a short explanation about the RailNL case.
+This Readme.md gives a short explanation about the RailNL case.\
+Created by PGT Party

 ## Getting Started
 ![Rail Map](doc/Rail_Map.png)

 ### Assignment
 The assignment of this project is to create an algorithm within python that generates a train lining system for intercity trains that optimizes the overall quality of the train lining system.
 This can be done by maximizing the objective function given in the excercise.
+The objective function can be described as follows: K = p * 10000 - (T * 100 + Min).
 There are two conditions that have to be met when creating a train lining system.
 The first one is that a pathway has a maximum time length and the second condition is that a train lining system has a maximum number of pathways.

 ### Method
 The methods and algorithms which are used to create a solution are described in the README.md files in the "part/code" folders.